L0gan012/Zelda_V2/README.md

 Known Bugs/Issues:

 Controls:
 Link can walk away from his sword while it is drawing.
+Resetting after dying or winning does not fully reset.

 Items:
 Boomerang cannot be used more than once.
+Bombs don't explode.

 Constant Class:
 Additional class(es) should be created for organizing single point of control, i.e. AnimationSpeedSettings.cs, DisplaySettings.cs, etc.